emrekaanusta/Spotify-Analysis/README.md

 2- Then change your directory to the current cloned directory.
 You can do this by using -cd- commands or through searching your computer.
 I suggest using VS Code in this step.

 3- Then all you need to do is running "app.py" file.
 You can do this by simply typing "python app.py" to your console!
-But if these 3 steps seems loooooong to you, here is a video preview of my site.
+Here is a video preview of my site.

 https://github.com/emrekaanusta/Spotilyzer/assets/110676789/a27b1acb-6e98-4c06-a393-dfcac529e6cb